Rik538/LiteHoldemPoker/README.md

 `lite-holdem-ai` is a Python package for experimenting with agents in a simplified 20-card heads-up Texas Hold'em-style poker game.

-The project includes a playable game engine, environment wrapper, baseline agents, equity-based agents, cached equity agents, bucketed CFR, external-sampling MCCFR, repeated tournament evaluation, infoset abstraction experiments, delayed average-strategy experiments, CSV export, and diagnostic summaries for comparing poker agents.
+The project includes a playable game engine, environment wrapper, baseline agents, equity-based agents, cached equity agents, bucketed CFR, external-sampling MCCFR, repeated tournament evaluation, infoset abstraction experiments, MCCFR training-method experiments, CSV export, and diagnostic summaries for comparing poker agents.

 This package is intended as a bridge between small imperfect-information games like Leduc poker and larger poker AI projects.